TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 :::::{admonition} Proof of&nbsp;{prf:ref}`Prop:LUdecomp:Existence`
 :class: myproof, dropdown

-Suppose $A$ is an $n\times n$ matrix that can be row reduced top down to an  echelon matrix $U$ matrix (which will then be an upper triangular).
+Suppose $A$ is an $n\times n$ matrix that can be row reduced top down to an  echelon matrix $U$ (which will then be an upper triangular).
 We can row reduce $A$ from top to bottom, where we use the same form as in {prf:ref}`Ex:LUdecomp:SecondLUSecondLook`.
 For instance the first two steps are